 Reviews

-One day in 1997, University of Pennsylvania molecular biologist Katalin (Kati) Karikó met a new hire at the photocopier who would change the trajectory of her research forever.
-At 42, the scientist had made little headway with her big idea that mRNA—the ephemeral molecule that...
+In 1997, at a University of Pennsylvania photocopier, molecular biologist Katalin Karikó met immunologist Drew Weismann — a chance encounter that would change her career, and medicine, forever.
+At 42, Karikó had made little headway with her radical idea: that messenger RNA, the fleeting molecule...

 Read MoreVera Rubin

-Ashley Jean Yeager VERA RUBIN began her career at a time when women were denied access to telescopes at leading observatories.
+VERA RUBIN began her career at a time when women were denied access to telescopes at leading observatories.
 Eventually her work helped scientists rethink the content of the cosmos.
-In Bright Galaxies, Dark Matter, and Beyond, science writer Ashley Jean Yeager traces the...
+In Bright Galaxies, Dark Matter, and Beyond, science writer Ashley Jean Yeager traces the journey of this...

 Read More